bokkypoobah/TheDAOETCDrains/README.md

 And the destination account for the Baddies' funds is [0xc362ef3150969f89a22b95521c1a8683e3e864f1](https://gastracker.io/addr/0xc362ef3150969f89a22b95521c1a8683e3e864f1), with the first available date for the withdrawal being either Mon, 05 Sep 2016 21:56:22 GMT or Mon, 05 Sep 2016 22:02:35 GMT.

+### Update 22:19 Sep 5 2016 UTC

+The Baddies have Just Withdrawn Their Booty From The DAO On The ETC Chain.
+Receiving account was https://gastracker.io/addr/0xc362ef3150969f89a22b95521c1a8683e3e864f1 .
+Booty moved to https://gastracker.io/addr/0x5e8f0e63e7614c47079a41ad4c37be7def06df5a .
+More details in [When will the Baddies have access to the hacked funds on the Ethereum Classic chain?](http://ethereum.stackexchange.com/questions/8377/when-will-the-baddies-have-access-to-the-hacked-funds-on-the-ethereum-classic-ch).

 ### Notes

 The categorisation of the splits are taken from [childDaoWithdraw](https://github.com/dsystems-io/childDaoWithdraw) that is referenced from [The DAO’s Edge Cases Multisig (Post Hard Fork)](https://medium.com/edge-cases-multisig-phf-official-channel/the-daos-edge-cases-multisig-post-hard-fork-2f107380bd61#.qdjyu4d9b):